ESDRobotics/Bagel/README.md

-# Create
+# Bagel
-This is for the code and libraries for the create robot.
+This repo contains the code for Bagel, our Create robot for seeding round.